Exploits of a mom (from XKCD) https://xkcd.com/327/

 Honor code

-Dartmouth's honor code applies to this course, and academic misconduct policies will be strictly enforced.
+Dartmouth's honor principle applies to this course, also the Arts and Sciences Academic Honor Policy for Undergraduates and Academic Honor Policy for Graduate and Professional Students under the Guarini School of Graduate and Advanced Studies.
+Academic misconduct policies will be strictly enforced.
 I will report suspected cases of cheating to the Undergraduate Judicial Affairs Officer.
-I also reserve the right to assign a failing grade for an assignment or an exam if I conclude that the honor principle has been violated, regardless of the finding from the Committee on Standards.
+I also reserve the right to assign a failing grade for an assignment if I conclude that the honor principle has been violated, regardless of the finding from the Committee on Standards.
 If you have questions, ask!

 Accessibility Needs